 Hyperthyroidism requires life long treatment.
 The abnormal thyroid tissue will continue to grow requiring an increase in the dose of medication over time.
 There are several treatment options for hyperthyroidism.
 Starting your cat on medication to reduce the extra thyroid hormone in the bloodstream is the first stage.
 Tapazole (methiamazole), the medication most commonly used to treat hyperthyroidism, is available in oral tablet form, flavored chew, oral liquid, or as a transdermal gel applied to the inside of your cat’s ear.
 Rarely, a cat has side effects to methiamazole.
 These include vomiting and itching, primarily around the face and neck.
 These side effects will generally start 3 weeks after the medication is begun.
 If your cat exhibits these signs, you should discontinue the medication and call the clinic.

 Radioactive Iodine (I-131) is generally a one-time only injection under the skin.
 It targets abnormal tissue and destroys the cells.
 Normal thyroid tissue is not affected in the majority of cases; however, there is about a 1% chance it will affect the normal thyroid tissue.
+The therapy works very well and we are happy to refer you to Advanced Veterinary Medical Imaging if the procedure is indicated.

-5% of cats receiving this treatment become hyperthyroid once again.
 Once your cat is discharged home, T4 levels and kidney values should be checked 1 to 2 months after surgery.
 If T4 levels remain normal, your cat should not need any more treatment for his/her hyperthyroidism.

 Hyperthyroidism is a common, manageable condition in older cats.
 We can develop a specific plan that will work for both you and your cat!